paulshuker/coppafisher/docs/contributing.md

 ## The Algorithm

-Coppafish is built on the basis that an algorithm that performs well does not need to be changed.
-Algorithms are only updated when there is evidence that it can perform better and that the current algorithm is performing worse.
+Coppafish is built on the principle: An algorithm that performs well does not need to be changed.
+So, algorithms are only updated when there is evidence that it can perform better and that the current algorithm is performing worse.

-Typically, there is a protected staging branch, like `v1.0.0`, for a future release.
+We use a protected staging branch, like `v1.0.0`, for a future release.
 This must be pull requested into and must pass continuous integration tests.
 The `main` branch remains the latest stable release for users to easily install the software.

 ## Run Tests